stimutak/loopsleuth/STARTUP_MESSAGE.md

 The Preview Grid overlay is robust, adaptive, and ready for further creative/UX enhancements.
 Code is modular and ready for onboarding.

+## 🚦 New Features & Onboarding (2024-06)

+- **Recent Scan Folders:** The scan form now includes a dropdown of your last 8 scanned folders (per user, localStorage).
+Select or type a folder to scan instantly.
+- **Database Selection:** Use the database dropdown in the header/sidebar to switch between libraries.
+Add new DBs, persist your selection, and reload the app with the chosen DB (via ?db=... param).
+All actions are scoped to the selected DB.
+- **Seamless Multi-Library Workflow:** The backend supports per-request DB switching.
+Scan, tag, review duplicates, and manage playlists in any selected DB without restarting the server.
+- **Duplicate Review Banner:** If any duplicates are flagged, a prominent banner appears in the grid view linking to the batch review UI.
+Resolve, merge, or ignore duplicates directly from the web UI.
+- **Database and scan folder selection are now unified, modern combo boxes (recent + custom entry, styled, with recents persisted per user).**
+- **The last-used database and scan folder are always available at the top of their respective dropdowns, unless localStorage is cleared.**
+- **All endpoints (grid, playlists, duplicates, etc.) now respect the selected database, enabling seamless multi-library workflows.**
+- **Users do not need to re-ingest to see previous scans—just select the same DB and your clips will appear if the DB file is present.**
+- **All scan and DB errors are shown as toast notifications in the UI for immediate feedback.**
+- **Onboarding and workflow documentation is up to date and reflects these improvements.**

 ## 🚦 Onboarding Checklist (2024-06)

+- **Switch Libraries:** Use the database dropdown to select or add a DB.
+The app reloads with the selected DB, and all actions (scan, tag, review) apply to that library.
+- **Scan Folders:** Use the scan form and recent folders dropdown to quickly rescan or add new locations.
+Recent folders are remembered per user.
+- **Review Duplicates:** If flagged, review and resolve duplicates from the grid banner or the /duplicates page.
+Merge tags/playlists, keep, delete, or ignore as needed.

 ### 1. Setup
 - Clone the repo and set up a Python 3.10+ virtual environment.